 The oversight function ensures transparency and accountability.
 For budget allocation, they play a key role in resource sharing by determining what each government ministry, department, and agency gets.

 The term Member of Parliament (MP) refers to the Senators, Women Representatives, and MPs representing the Constituencies.
-The National Assembly has 290 MPs representing the Constituencies and this article deals specifically with them.

 Qualifications for a Member of Parliament in Kenya